 Also, if you have windows in the nursery, it goes without saying-curtains will do wonders when soundproofing the room.

-4. Add Soundproof Wall and Ceiling Panels
+4. Install Soundproof Panels

 Don’t dismiss this idea just because it sounds like it’s way too expensive or complicated.
 There are a lot of soundproof panels to choose from, but to help you narrow down your search, I highly recommend the 12-piece pack that you can get for a cheap price on Amazon.
 They come in an assortment of colors, so why not have some fun and create a unique wall design?